 Emery Funkhouser was born July 30, 2008 with HLHS.
-We had received the diagnosis when I was about 23 weeks pregnant and knew we would be facing multiple open heart surgeries and possibly a heart transplant.
+Her parents received the diagnosis when they were about 23 weeks pregnant and knew Emery would be facing multiple open heart surgeries and possibly a heart transplant.
 Emery endured 2 of the 3 staged open heart surgeries for HLHS but her right ventricle was not functioning well and she was assessed for transplant.
 At 19 months of age she was put on the transplant waiting list.
-We were lucky to have her at home with us and expected to be waiting for several months for a heart.
-We were shocked to receive a call the next morning after she was listed stating they had a heart.
+Her family considered themselves lucky to have her at home and expected to be waiting for several months for a heart.
+They were shocked to receive a call the next morning after she was listed stating they had a heart.
 Emery's donor heart was not a perfect match and she experienced rejection upon receiving the heart.
 She was treated in CICU for 3 weeks to strip her body of as many antibodies as possible and stop the rejection.
 During her three week battle she was very sick and the treatment she received was very new.
 She was able to go home after a month.
 The year following transplant was the hardest, trying to manage her anti-rejection medication and the serious side effects they cause created a lot of stress.
-Once we were able to taper her anti-rejection meds back she began to thrive and we haven't looked back since.
-She has had her heart for three years and is about to turn 5.
-We are so thankful to the donor family and to the medical advances that Egleston chose to employ in order to save her life.
+Once her anti-rejection meds were tapered back she began to thrive.
+Emery had 5 good years with her heart and her family and friends.
+Unfortunately, Emery's condition deteriorated in the summer of 2015, and Emery passed away on September 4th, 2015 while waiting for her second tranplant heart.
+Her family is thankful to the donor family and to the medical advances that Egleston chose to employ in order to give Emery an extension on her life.

 Mya was 15 months old and on a family vacation to Disney World when she went into heart failure.
 Up until then, she had been considered a "healthy" child.
 Mya was admitted to a hospital in Orlando, FL, where she was diagnosed with dilated cardiomyopathy.
 After a couple weeks away from family, friends, and her sister Anya, Mya and her parents returned home to Marietta, GA, where she would received follow-up care at Sibley Heart Center.